"Snakes be Gone"

 However, to my horror, I sit here tonight truly upset after finding a large black snake on my porch and no babies.

-Momma bird had reach the point, I guess from the first nesting, that when I come around to water the flowers, she would just watch me.
+Momma bird had reached the point, I guess from the first nesting, that when I come around to water the flowers, she would just watch me.

 I would talk to her and she would just turn her head and listen and Daddy bird would hang out in the tree next to the house.